-The only preparation we can offer to ourselves is to explore our innate compassion and to cultivate the humility of Acceptance.
+The only preparation we can offer to ourselves is to explore our innate compassion, to undertake the lengthy process of cultivation of self-love, leading to the humility of Acceptance.

 Long years of making a friend of Acceptance may lessen the chaos of the shock when death visits.
-We can bring to our awareness over time what our natural compassionate impulses mean to us, and we can examine with care and attentiveness the source of compassion.
+We can bring to our awareness over time what our natural compassionate impulses mean to us, and we can examine with care and attentiveness the sources, the origins of compassion.